ufarooq/HelloSoot/README.md

 > ArrayList<String> cfg_list = new ArrayList<>();
 > cfg_list.add(allWildcard);
 > Options.v().set_dump_cfg(cfg_list);
 8. Run Main.java and it will output SimpleTest.jimple under output directory, and CFG(s) for each java class and method as .dot file.
-Ignore other CFGs except under SimpleTest directory inside the results directory.
+Ignore other CFGs except under SimpleTest directory inside the results directory, use Brief-Units CFG(s) for report.
 > install [graphviz](https://www.graphviz.org/) and use ``dot -Tpdf`` to generate a PDF.